Dozens of Unix/Linux 'find' command examples

 Sure.
 The Linux find command is very powerful.
 It can search the entire filesystem to find files and directories according to the search criteria you specify.
 Besides using the find command to locate files, you can also use it to execute other Linux commands (grep, mv, rm, etc.) on the files and directories that are found, which makes find even more powerful.

-In this article I’ll take a look at the most common uses of the find command.
+In this article I’ll take a look at dozens of the most common uses of the find command.

 .